marthoc/docker-deconz/README.md

 Q: Why does the script give an error about not being able to unload modules ftdi_sio and usbserial, or that the device couldn't be rest?

 A: In order to flash the device, no other program or device on the system can be using these kernel modules or the device.
 Stop any program/container that could be using the modules or device (likely deCONZ) and then invoke the script again.
 If the error persists, you may need to temporarily remove other USB serial devices from the system in order allow the script to completely unload the kernel modules.

+#### Viewing the deCONZ ZigBee mesh

+Setting the environment variable DECONZ_VNC_MODE to 1 enables a VNC server in the container; connect to this VNC server with a VNC client to view the deCONZ ZigBee mesh.
+The environment variable DECONZ_VNC_PORT allows you to control the port the VNC server listens on (default 5900, port must be 5900 or larger); environment variable DECONZ_VNC_PASSWORD allows you to set the password for the VNC server (default is 'changeme' and should be changed!).

 ### Gotchas / Known Issues